Methods

 Building Use Types

-Building Use Types are determined from the MTC-designated standardized use codes from parcel data collected from each county.
+Building Use Types are determined from standardized land use codes from parcel data collected from each county.

 Residential Use Types

-• Other: Agriculture, vacant lands, other miscellaneous land uses that do not easily fit into the previous categories.
+Other: Vacant lands and other miscellaneous land uses that do not easily fit into the previous categories.

-Some utility accounts do not necessarily fit into building use categories.
-These types of accounts were removed from parcel-based designation to ensure the consumption from these types of accounts are not mis-attributed to a building's energy consumption.
-For example, streetlights or water pumps are not uses related to a building on a parcel, and have been aggregated into additional non-building based categories.
-These caegories are available in the download dataset, but not visualized on the website as they are not building energy data.
+Omitted Data: Some utility accounts do not necessarily fit into building use categories.
+These accounts were removed from parcel-based designation to ensure that their consumption is not mis-attributed to a building.
+For example, streetlights and water pumps are not uses that relate to a building on a parcel.
+These categories are not visualized on the website as they are not building energy data.

 Non-Building Related Uses (derived from utility account information) Available in the Download Data